Book Review of “My Name is Venus Black” by Heather Lloyd

 All told, this was a very happy accident for me to get this book.
 As far as characterizations and plots are concerned, this book was spot on the money, and written in a deceptively simple, but gripping prose.
 That I had a problem with some of the shifts in the points of view, and could have done without some of the ending, doesn’t mean that other readers won’t be able to ignore this (or disagree with me) and fully enjoy this novel.
 I think for all this, Lloyd has proven herself to be quite a talented writer (and one to watch out for), and I’m recommending this book with a solid four out of five stars.

 Dial Press (a division of Penguin Random House) released “My Name is Venus Black” by Heather Lloyd on February 28, 2018.
-This book is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 I would like to thank the publishers for inviting me to read the ARC of this novel via NetGalley in exchange for a fair review.